 The short and obvious answer is of course “in spring”!

 Typically the window for spring migration in Ireland spans the last few weeks in April into the first few weeks of May, although it can shift a little either way, and be longer or shorter depending on the prevailing weather conditions — particularly wind.
 Many birds — especially smaller species — rely on a helping hand from favourable winds to make some truly astonishing journeys.

 You can use cues from your surroundings to give you a heads up on when to start watching for migrants.

 - Watch your resident birds: when your local birds start to sing, pair up, gather nesting material and generally gear up for the impending breeding season, you know the arrival of spring migrants is just around the corner.

 - Keep an eye on buds and blooms: trees budding and the appearance of the first blossoms and blooms are another good sign that spring is well under way, and that migrants will soon arrive.

-- Listen to the buzz: when you start to notice bees buzzing around parks and garden, and see small clouds of hatching flies hanging in the evening air, it’s a sure sign that the migrants that feed on them will start arriving before too long.
+- Listen to the buzz: when you notice bees buzzing around parks and garden, and see small clouds of hatching flies hanging in the evening air, it’s a sure sign that the migrants that feed on them will start arriving before too long.

-- Look out for early arrivals: learn which migrants tend to arrive first in your area every year… and look and listen out for them from early April onwards.
+- Look out for early arrivals: learn which migrants arrive first in your area every year… and look and listen out for them from early April onwards.
 Once they arrive, you’ll know that other migrants won’t be far behind.

 The best places to look for spring migrants in Ireland